 Sound On Sound is a British magazine with an ever-expanding, if slightly outdated-looking, site.
 Lots of articles on things like acoustic treatment and how to mic vocals and guitar/uke at the same time (not as easy as you’d think!).

 Your library will have books on the subject.

 Sharing Your Songs

-If you’re not completely mortified by your experience “in the booth,” you might want to share your work.
-Your effort probably won’t circulate like Dark Side Of The Moon, but it’s satisfying to share your music and engage in the ʻukulele community as a recording participant.
+If you’re comfortable with your performance, it’s satisfying to share your music and engage in the ukulele community as a recording participant.

 First, you need to export your song from a HUGE .wav file to something more upload friendly.
-To do this, move the range selection around your whole song and click File > Export.
-Chose .mp3 or .aac since they are the most widely supported “lossy” file types.
-This will be a downgrade from the original .wav quality, but it must be done if you don’t want to wait hours for your song to upload.
-Give your song a filename and save it somewhere you will remember.
+File > Export usually works.
+Chose .mp3 since it’s the most widely supported “lossy” file type.
+This will be a downgrade from the original .wav quality, but it will save a ton of space and bandwidth.

-The best place to share your work is on SoundCloud.
+The best free place to share your work is probably on SoundCloud.
 It’s a nice, clean site that seems to be the remix capital of the internet, but also has a small, thriving collection of uke players posting their songs.
 Creating an account is free and uploading is easy.
-I’m on there as Brad Bordessa.
-Look me up!
-I always follow back and would love to hear what you record.